 Time is a scarce commodity in college – possibly for the first time in your life you will need to think about how you spend your days.

 As a full-time student, school is a full-time job.
-It is expected that you work 2-3 hours outside of class for every hour spent in class.
-Given this, in addition to other commitments, it is easy to get over-whelmed.
+For every credit hour, you are expected to spend 2-3 hours working on coursework outside of class time.
+Given this, in addition to other commitments, it is easy to get overwhelmed.
 Developing a plan for time management is hard work, but it is worth the effort.

 4 Steps to Successful Time Management